teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-seed-round.md

 Don’t ask a serious VC to sign an NDA before you pitch.
 Instead, pitch your idea only to investors with a reputation for honest dealing.
 In any event, the value of a startup isn’t in the idea, it's in the execution of the idea.

-[Why you shouldn’t keep your startup idea secret](http://cdixon.org/2009/08/22/why-you-shouldnt-keep-your-startup-idea-secret/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
+[Why You Shouldn’t Keep Your Startup Idea Secret](http://cdixon.org/2009/08/22/why-you-shouldnt-keep-your-startup-idea-secret/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Talk about your idea to almost anyone who will listen: investors, entrepreneurs, friends, people on the street, the bartender, etc.

 [The Myth of the Eureka Moment](http://cdixon.org/2009/05/15/the-myth-of-the-eureka-moment/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 "In the 10 years I’ve been involved with startups, I have never seen a “Eureka" moment where someone suddenly comes up with a great idea.
 Instead, I have always found idea development to be a wrenching and often meandering process that is guided mostly by instinct.”